1.1 The Club will be known as Bay Malton Angling Club (BMAC) and will be affiliated with Anglings Governing Body.

 3.2 There will be the following membership classes:

-i) Senior member (Applies to members being 18 years of age on the 1st January in the relevant year of membership)
+i) Senior member (Applies to members being 18 years of age before the 1st April in the relevant year of membership)

-ii) Senior Citizen (A person in receipt of a state pension) Applies to members being 65 years of age on the 1st January in the relevant year of membership.
+ii) Senior Citizen (A person in receipt of a state pension) Applies to members being 65 years of age before the 1st Apri in the relevant year of membership.

-iii) Intermediate member (Applies to persons aged between 16 and 17 years of age on 1st January in the relevant year of membership)
+iii) Intermediate member (Applies to persons aged between 16 and 17 years of age before the 1st Apri in the relevant year of membership)

-iv) Junior member (Applies to persons aged between 8 and 15 years of age on 1st January in the relevant year of membership)
+iv) Junior member (Applies to persons aged between 8 and 15 years of age before the 1st Apri in the relevant year of membership)

 v) Honorary life member.

-vi) Disabled (Applies to members in receipt of Disability Benifit)
+vi) Disabled (Applies to members in receipt of Disability Benefit)

 3.3 The membership shall elect at the AGM a Management Committee and Officers.All club members are entitled to vote.All votes shall carry equal weight.